The Shepherd Who Cares

 It’s no wonder that David, the writer of this song, uses the image of a shepherd to get across the idea of the intense love that God has for us and his concern for our total well-being at every turn of our life.

 And it is no wonder that Jesus takes up this illustration of the shepherd and applies it to himself.
 He says, "I am the good shepherd.
-As the Father knows me and I know the Father, in the same way I know my sheep and they know me (John 10:14).
+I know my own, and I'm known by my own; even as the Father knows me, and I know the Father" (John 10:14-15).
 He is saying that just as Jesus is close to God the Father and just as God the Father is close to Jesus, so also no-one is closer to us that the Good Shepherd – Jesus.
 He knows us and loves us so much that he is willing to put his life on the line for us.
 A shepherd would often be in danger as he protected his sheep from wolves or would find himself hanging over some precipice in order to rescue a straying lamb.
 But I don’t think that he would go so far as to deliberately give up his life to save a dumb sheep.
 But "the good shepherd" does.
 He gave up his life on a cross so that his sheep could have eternal life.